UWDIRECT/UWDIRECT.github.io/grading.md

 ## Course Project

 A significant portion of the course grade is based on a single **joint** project that includes concepts from both DIRECT classes.
-This will be an open ended project related to clean energy and require, at minimum, creation of a new software project and application of one or more Data Science methods.
+This will be an open ended project related to clean energy and/or molecular data science and require, at minimum, creation of a new software project and application of one or more Data Science methods.
 Projects will be graded based on:
 - the poster presentation
-- documentation (especially function and design specifications)
+- documentation (especially use cases & function and design specifications)
 - the features implemented
+- appropriate use of data science methodology
 - code quality

 Grades for the project will be assigned to the entire team, although